Thashreefah/IP/README.md

 (255, 192, 203)<br>
 (0, 0, 255)<br>

-#Write a program to create image using colors spaces.<br>
+6)Write a program to create image using colors spaces.<br>
 from PIL import Image<br>
 img=Image.new('RGB',(200,400),(255,255,0))<br>
 img.show()<br>